Several skin conditions can cause itchy lumps that resemble bug bites. These include allergic reactions, infections, and chronic conditions.

 - blood spots on a mattress or sheet

-- the characteristic musty smell associated with bed bugs
+- the characteristic musty smell relating to bed bugs

 If the bites appear in a straight line, they are likely to be due to bed bugs.
-However, bed bug bugs can also appear in more random formations.
+However, bed bug bites can also appear in more random formations.

 Unless someone has a severe allergic reaction, experts recommend simple self-care practices to treat any bites.
-These include not scratching, applying OTC antiseptic ointments, and taking antihistamines.
+These include avoiding scratching, applying OTC antiseptic ointments, and taking antihistamines.

-Contact dermatitis is essentially an allergic reaction that develops when a person’s skin comes into contact with something to which they are allergic, such as latex or certain metals or household products.
+Contact dermatitis is an allergic reaction that develops when a person’s skin comes into contact with an allergen, such as latex, certain metals, or household products.

 Self-care with cold compresses, calamine lotion, and soothing baths can help provide relief.

-Prescription medication, such as antihistamines and cortisone, may be necessary if the reaction is severe.
+If the reaction is severe, prescription medication, such as antihistamines and cortisone, may be necessary.

 Working with healthcare professionals can help people identify their triggers, which can be complicated.

 The human itch mite is responsible for scabies.
 This mite digs its way through the top layer of the skin and lays eggs.
-Its tunnels can sometimes be visible on the surface of the skin, where they appear as raised, crooked, skin colored lines.
+Its tunnels can sometimes be visible on the surface of the skin, where they appear as raised, crooked, skin-colored lines.
 However, the most common symptom of scabies is itchy bumps on the skin.
-These are like mosquito bites, only smaller.
+These are similar to mosquito bites, only smaller.

-Sites of the body that this very itchy condition commonly affects include the wrists, the elbows, between the fingers, and behind the knees.
+This itchy condition commonly affects the wrists, the elbows, between the fingers, and behind the knees.

-Only a prescription lotion will treat scabies effectively, and individuals need to follow the application directions exactly.
-Anyone who has had extensive skin-to-skin contact with someone with scabies should also seek treatment.
+Only a prescription lotion will treat scabies effectively, and individuals must follow the application directions exactly.
+Anyone with extensive skin-to-skin contact with someone with scabies should also seek treatment.

 It is very important that people with scabies thoroughly wash and dry all of their clothes, towels, sheets, bedding, and other household items.
 Other remedies for scabies may also help.

-Also known as atopic dermatitis, this common condition causes itchy, red, irritated skin that can sometimes develop bumps.
-In the long term, it can make the skin thicker, scaly, and flaky, as well as causing it to change color.
+Eczema is known as atopic dermatitis, a common condition that causes itchy, red or purple, irritated skin that can sometimes develop bumps.
+In the long term, it can make the skin thicker, scaly, and flaky and cause it to change color.

 Scratching makes eczema worse and increases the risk of infection.
 Eczema occurs due to a combination of genetic and environmental factors, which prompt the immune system to overreact to certain triggers, such as laundry soap or sweating.
 It typically affects the face, elbows, knees, scalp, and backs of the hands.

 According to the National Eczema Association, treating eczema calls for a mix of self-care, OTC drugs, and prescription medications.
-People with eczema can identify and learn to manage or avoid triggers for their outbreaks.
+People with eczema can also identify and learn to manage or avoid triggers.

-Some issues, including bed bug bites, can be fleeting, while others, such as allergic reactions to certain foods, are signs of a permanent condition.
+Some issues, including bed bug bites, can be temporary, while others, such as allergic reactions to certain foods, can indicate a permanent condition.
 However, most skin problems generally respond well to treatment.

-If the symptoms do not improve with self-care practices, people should see a medical professional to determine what is causing the outbreak and how to treat it.
+If the symptoms do not improve with self-care practices, people need to consult a medical professional to determine what is causing the outbreak and how to treat it.